vinimyls/COCUS/README.md

-# Chat Room
+# Chat Room :desktop_computer:

 This project contains a chat room and a integration with Redis TB

 [![Watch the video](https://img.youtube.com/vi/3qmcY8TxwWA/0.jpg)](https://youtu.be/3qmcY8TxwWA)